Welcome to The Bookshop

 Due to the CV19 outbreak, The Bookshop will, unfortunately, be closed for the foreseeable future.

-However, we have received the good news that one of our main suppliers has resumed their Home Delivery Service, but are limiting orders, for the time being, to a single copy of a single book.
-This is to keep their staff as protected and safe as possible.
-Of course you can still order more than one book from us, but each book will have to be submitted as an individual order.
-Give us a call on 01342 322669 or drop us an email at , providing the details of the book(s), your address (for delivery), and your phone number (for taking payment), and we will do our very best to fulfill your bookish needs! 📚
+However, we have received the good news that one of our main suppliers has resumed their Home Delivery Service, and are accepting orders over the phone on 01342 322669 or via email at firstname.lastname@example.org.
+Please providine the details of the book(s), your address (for delivery), and your phone number (for taking payment), and we will do our very best to fulfill your bookish needs! 📚

 Our favourite books of 2019!

 Tudor House, 22 High Street, East Grinstead, West Sussex, RH19 3AW

 The Silence of The Girls by Pat Barker

 When the Greek Queen Helen is kidnapped by Trojans, the Greeks sail in pursuit, besieging the city of Troy.
 Trapped in the Greek soldiers' camp is another captured queen, Briseis.
 Condemned to be bed-slave to Achilles, the man who butchered her family, she becomes a pawn in a menacing game between bored and frustrated warriors.
 In the centuries after this most famous war, history will write her off, a footnote in a bloody story scripted by vengeful men - but Briseis has a very different tale to tell . . .

 Sweet Sorrow by David Nicholls